chneau/docker-meteor/example/README.md

 # from this directory
 meteor create --release 2.7.3 --typescript .

-# create a multistage dockerfile
+# create the multistage Dockerfile / .dockerignore

+# to test this example, run the docker-compose.yml file
+docker-compose up
 ```